learn-co-students/flatiron-store-project-v-000/README.md

   * Checkout link (checkout should be a POST request method on the carts controller)
   * Create a helper module in the `app/helpers` directory that will be used in our views to display our item prices and order and cart totals in a readable currency number (if the price is 4000 cents, display it as a readable 40.00).

-## Up Next
+## Second iteration

-Stripe integration and order flow
+1. Stripe integration, order flow, cart object management

+## Third iteration

+1. Segment.io analysis of user events / behavior

+## Resources